Smaller protests in Myanmar as junta deploys more soldiers, armoured vehicles

 Later, police sealed off the headquarters of Suu Kyi’s party in Yangon shortly before protesters arrived and chanted slogans, a witness said.

-Police in the capital, Naypyitaw, detained about 20 school students protesting by a road.
+Police in Naypyitaw detained about 20 school students protesting by a road.
 Images posted on social media by one of the students showed them chanting slogans as they were taken away in a police bus.

-Protesters then gathered outside the police station where they were being held to demand their release, media reported.
+Protesters then gathered outside the police station where they were being held, media reported.
+They were later released.

 Suu Kyi, 75, spent nearly 15 years under house arrest for her efforts to end military rule.